Let's break down OSHA-required fall protection services

 Finding the right fall protection partner.

 If you’re on the search for a partner to enhance your organization’s fall protection program, reach out to the experts at Diversified Fall Protection.
 We can perform all OSHA-mandated fall protection services, and will document all of it for you to access via your customer portal should you ever need to.
 Best of all, when regular inspections and certification is performed by Diversified Fall Protection, we assume liability for the proper functioning of that system if used according to the manufacturers’ instructions.
-And best of all, by working together, we can ensure that workers #MakeItHome at the end of the day.
+By working together, we can ensure that workers #MakeItHome at the end of the day.
 Contact us to learn more.

 Schedule an assessment with Diversified Fall Protection